nothingislost/obsidian-codemirror-options/README.md

 ## Changelog

+### 0.2.0

+- This is a major release which adds/changes quite a few things
+- **Updated:** Hide Markdown Tokens
+  - Further stabilization improvements
+    - Removed all usage of `display: none` in edit mode due to the fact that this hiding method breaks cursor placement
+    - All token hiding should be done with `font-family: monospace;font-size: 1px !important; letter-spacing: -1ch;color: transparent;`
+    - If you have a theme or CSS snippet that is using `display:none` on elements inside of a CodeMirror block, it is advised to disable those styles in favor of the token hiding provided by this plugin.
+  - Added the ability to enable/disable each token type individually
+  - Added hiding support for additional token types
+    - Highlight/Mark
+    - Internal link URL & Ref
+- **New:** Container Attributes
+  - This new option applies data attributes to all CodeMirror line divs that describe the child elements contained within the line
+  - Think of this like Contextual Typography for Edit Mode
+  - This option currently applies the following attributes to each CodeMirror line
+    - [data-tag-name="<html_element_type>"]
+      - Currently supported HTML tags: ol, ul, h1-h6, code, frontmatter
+    - [data-heading="<the_full_text_of_any_heading_found>"]
+    - [data-hashtags="<space_delimited_list_of_all_tags_found>"]
+- **New:** OpenMD Mode
+  - This new option replaces Obsidian's HyperMD mode with a modified version which enables new functionality
+  - The new mode is forked from [official HyperMD mode](https://github.com/laobubu/HyperMD/blob/master/src/mode/hypermd.ts) and tries to replicate any Obsidian specific customizations
+  - **Warning:** This new mode could have missing features or differences in parsing behavior when compared to the default Obsidian mode.
+Please raise an issue for any regressions or bugs encountered.
+  - New functionality provided by this mode:
+    - Enhanced parsing of internal links to split up file name, reference, and alias into distinct spans.
+This allows for proper hiding of internal link tokens when using the "Hide Markdown Tokens" feature
+    - Fixed the handling of hashtags that include underscores
+- **New:** Collapse External Links
+  - This features collapses external links (in edit mode) so that they only show the link name.
+The full link text will expand when clicking into the link.
+- **Updated:** Edit Mode Click Handler
+  - This option has been updated to add a class to the div.cm-s-obsidian element whenever a modifier key is pressed
+    - Currently supports ctrl (.HyperMD-with-ctrl), alt (.HyperMD-with-alt), meta (.HyperMD-with-meta)
+    - This feature allows you to apply conditional CSS like changing the cursor to a pointer when hovering a link and also pressing ctrl/cmd
+- **New:** Set cursor blink rate

 ### 0.1.4

 - Fixed a bug which would cause "can't read property 'length' of undefined" randomly, when opening files